User login

 A typical set of IT requirements for your business will describe what you want to do with your IT system.
 The requirements allow you to articulate the reasons for investing in new IT and give you a checklist to help make sure you end up with what you need.

-What to include in your requirements document
+What to include in your IT requirements document

 The information you include in your IT requirements depends on what you intend to purchase and how you plan to use your IT requirements (see below).